MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 ## Accessibility support with Chrome Process

 When you use Chrome Process to host web application in Unified Service Desk, to enable accessibility support for the webpages, the **ChromeAccessibilityRenderer** is introduced.
+By default, the accessibility support for chrome process is disabled.
 Add the UII option and set the value as **True** to enable and ensure that screen reader applications read the webpage.

-By default, the accessibility is disabled.
 After adding the UII option, if you set to false or leave the value empty, the UII option is disabled.

 ### Add the AllowWebpageNavigationCertificateError UII option